Selfie: Types

 Since its popular usage, the term selfie has often been referred to describe self-portraits taken with the front camera of a mobile device.
 Because of this, the term "selfie camera" has also been used by some to describe the front-facing camera of mobile devices.

-A self photo taken against a mirror is sometimes known specifically as a "mirror selfie", distinguishing it from an otherwise standard selfie.
+A self photo taken against a mirror is sometimes called a "mirror selfie", distinguishing it from an otherwise standard selfie.

+Some phones released in 2019 included ultra wide angle lens in the back camera, which led to the popularization of the 0.5 or point five selfie.
+This style of selfie is distorted by the ultra wide angle, and it is inherently more unpredictable than a traditional selfie since users cannot view themselves while taking the photo.
+This style of selfie is popular among Gen Z for its unpredictable and whimsical style.

 Injuries while taking photos

 The first known selfie-related death occurred 15 March 2014, when a man electrocuted himself on top of a train.

-2014, 'The Year of the Selfie', was also the year Makati and Pasig, 'Selfie Capital of the World', saw their first selfie-related death when a 14-year-old girl fell from the 3rd floor staircase landing to the 2nd.
+'The Year of the Selfie' was 2014.
+It was also the year Makati and Pasig, 'Selfie Capital of the World', saw their first selfie-related death when a 14-year-old girl fell from the 3rd floor staircase landing to the 2nd.

-In 2015 it was reported that more people had been killed taking selfies that year than by shark attacks.
+In 2015, it was reported that more people had been killed taking selfies that year than by shark attacks.
 Other publications have debated that analysis.
 Takers of selfie photographs have fallen to their deaths while losing their balance in a precarious position, and others have been wounded or killed while posing with handguns which have accidentally fired.

 Concerned about the increasing number of incidents in Russia where attempts to set up a unique selfie had led to injuries and deaths, the Russian Ministry of the Interior released a "Selfie Safety Guide" in 2015 that warned selfie enthusiasts about some common dangerous behaviors.
 Moscow, Russia's most active selfie-taking city, is estimated to have 8 selfie-takers per 100,000 people, and ranks 301st among cities worldwide.

 A 2015 study showed that 20% of young Britons had taken selfies while driving a car.
 Manchester has the highest amount of selfie-takers per capita in Great Britain with 114 per 100,000 people, and ranks 7th internationally.
 The Italian chief of state police expressed concern over the same phenomenon in Italy on the occasion of the launch of a short film with the title "Selfie".
 Milan is the 8th most active selfie-taking city in the world with 108 selfie-takers per 100,000 people.

 According to Professor Amanda du Preez, there are least three types of selfie pictures documenting death, selfies unknowingly taken before death, where the taker's death is almost witnessed, or where the taker stands by while someone else dies.

-In 2019 a teen left an imprint on the ground where he landed after falling more than four stories while attempting to take a selfie with his friends on a bridge in Dallas, TX.
+In 2019, a teen left an imprint on the ground where he landed after falling more than four stories while attempting to take a selfie with his friends on a bridge in Dallas, Texas.
 He had multiple serious injuries, but he survived.